bastilimbach/sapui5-runtime/README.md

 ### Proxy support
 It is possible to use this package behind a proxy by setting the environment variables `HTTP_PROXY` and `HTTPS_PROXY`.
-It is also possible to not set `HTTPS_PROXY`.
-In this case all HTTPS traffic is tunneled through the provided `HTTP_PROXY`.

 ###### Linux / macOS
 ```bash